mlq1819/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 $ wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
 ```

-Log in to your Heroku account by typing the command: `heroku login` in the terminal.
+Log in to your Heroku account by typing the command: `heroku login -i` in the terminal.
 This will connect you to your Heroku account.

 While in the root directory of your project (not your whole workspace), type `heroku create` to create a new project in Heroku.
 This will tell the Heroku service to prepare for some incoming code, and locally it will add a remote git repository for you called `heroku`.